alexissavin/ruby-gem-efficientIP/README.md

 	* no_rule_exec - Dont execute rules
 	* only_rule_exec - Only execute rules
 	* additional_parameters - Additional parameters passed to rules
-	* no_usertracking - Do not store information in usertracking

 Available Output Fields :